-This is an Early College -MHS class with Composition 110 at Illinois Central College (3 credit hours).
+This is a Dual Credit/Early College -MHS class with Composition 110 at Illinois Central College (3 credit hours).

 JOURNALISTIC WRITING - STANDARD 12 (1/2 CREDIT) Writing Elective

 Journalistic Writing is a one-semester course designed for senior students interested in writing various types of articles for a newspaper and a magazine.